comp290-24f/a06-profile-readme/README.md

 # a06: Create a GitHub Profile!

+As you saw in class, your GitHub profile is your central place to showcase your computer science work and skills.
+Your profile page can be seen by fellow students, collaborators, and potential employers!
+For this reason, it is extremely important to set up a nice GitHub profile.
+Throughout this assignment, you will get to create your own very own GitHub profile!
+You will get to explore your fellow students' profiles once the assignment is completed.

 ## Set up your Profile (15pts)

 The first step of creating your GitHub profile is to input your information!
 You want to complete the following steps: